maxlath/wikibase-cli/docs/read_operations.md

 * `-x, --index <variable>`: get the results indexed by `subject`, `property`, or `object`
 * `-f, --format <format>`: output in a different format.
 Default: `json`.
 Alternatives: `table`
 * `-e, --sparql-endpoint <url>`: customize the SPARQL endpoint (see [`wb sparql`](#wb-sparql) for examples of how to use this option)
+* `-d, --dry`: output the SPARQL without running the query
+* `-o, --open`: open the query in the Query Service GUI

 ### wb convert
 Convert batches of external ids to Wikibase ids and vice versa